 This post is also available in: English

-Standing against something, and the way you do it, is as important to dharma as standing for something.
+Standing against something, and the way you do it is as important to dharma as standing for something.

 This blog is critical of Swami Nithyananda.
 However, we have done our best to ensure that everything on this site is factual.
 If you find something that you believe is incorrect we welcome your feedback so long as it contains evidence to the specific objection(s) you have.

-Similarly if you have further supporting evidence against Nithyananda then we also would like the opportunity to examine it and if it withstands scrutiny to use it.
+Similarly, if you have further supporting evidence against Nithyananda then we also would like the opportunity to examine it and if it withstands scrutiny to use it.
 If you provide something that you wish to only share privately, please make this clear also so we do not use it publicly.

 If you are a critic of Nithyananda, whether Hindu or otherwise, please read this post.
 We feel it is important and worth your time.
-It’s about understanding devotees of gurus like Nithyananda and other socalled spiritual organisations that fit the criteria to be called a cult.
+It’s about understanding devotees of gurus like Nithyananda and other so-called spiritual organizations that fit the criteria to be called a cult.
 It is necessary to understand that we are not against most of the devotees of Nithyananda and believe they are victims.
 As such compassion is called for.

 Please show common respect and empathy for the other devotees who don’t behave like trolls and liars.
 Be dignified, and be factual, or don’t speak at all.
 Yes, Nithyananda devotees are most often responsible for starting the fight or overreacting, then they spread misinformation about how it started.
 They cannot tolerate even one critical word.
 We have experienced this also.
 But not all devotees are like this.
 Yes, this is frustrating.
-However, being visibly angry or hurt and showing emotional outbursts will not help get you point across to the real victims.
+However, being visibly angry or hurt and showing emotional outbursts will not help get your point across to the real victims.